NX-AI/tirex/README.md

 ## TiRex Docker image

-For detailed instructions on building and running TiRex in a Docker container, see the [Docker README](./inference/README.md).
+For detailed instructions on building and running TiRex in a Docker container, see the [Docker README](./inference/README.md) or our [deployment documentation](https://nx-ai.github.io/tirex/deployment).

 ## Finetuning TiRex
 TiRex already provide state-of-the-art performance for zero-shot prediction.
 Hence, you can use it without training on your own data.